ohsoweird/vrnd-course4-puzzle/README.md

-# vrnd-course4-starter-project-000

-Project VR04 - Building a VR puzzle within an ancient castle
+# Project VRND04 - Puzzle

-In this game the player is situated in an ancient castle.
-By solving a puzzle he/she will be able to exit on the other side of the room and continue to the mountains.
+VRND is a VR puzzle game in which the player is situated in an ancient castle.
+By solving a puzzle he or she will be able to exit on the other side of the room and if the player wishes - restart the game.

-Update/s:
+## Installation

+Download the GitHub repository and open the project with Unity.
+This project has been developed with: Unity version 5.5.0f3 (38b4efef76f0)

+## Updates

-Version 1.1 - 2016-12-12 Fix: change of scale to assets within 3d scene, addeed lighting.
+Version 1.1 - 2016-12-12 Fix: change of scale to assets within 3d scene, added lighting.

 Version 1.0 - 2016-12-23 Initial project with scene and 3D assets.